themesberg/flowbite-react/README.md

 ### Include via CDN

-The quickest way to get started working with `flowbite` is to include the CSS and JavaScript in your project via CDN.
+The quickest way to get started working with `flowbite-react` is to include the CSS and JavaScript in your project via CDN.

 Add the following stylesheet inside `<head>`: